White House hits back at media speculation on Fauci, says Trump 'not firing' him

 The White House hit back Monday at rumblings in the media about whether President Trump might be preparing to oust Dr. Anthony Fauci, calling the speculation "ridiculous" and issuing an on-record show of support for the man who is the face of the administration's coronavirus response.

-Rather, Trump was just trying to respond to a media "falsehood" about the coronavirus response.
+Rather, Trump was just trying to respond to a media "falsehood" about the coronavirus response, according to the White House.

 FAUCI 'CAN'T GUARANTEE' PHYSICAL VOTING WILL BE SAFE IN NOVEMBER